 NEED-BASED AND SPECIAL AWARDS

-Pace Law School Trustee Tuition Grant – Funded by Pace Law School, this need-based grant program typically awards students $5,000 per year on a first-come, first-served basis.
+Pace Law School Trustee Tuition Grant – Funded by Pace Law School, this need-based grant program typically awards students $5,000 to $10,000 per year on a first-come, first-served basis.
 The award may apply only towards tuition and may be granted only to students enrolled in six hours or more during the fall or spring semester.
 Awards are made on a first-come, first-served basis.
 It is renewable each year for on-time applicants who show no substantial increase in their financial strength.

 Pace Law School Commitment to Diversity Grant - Funded by Pace Law School, this grant program typically awards students a range from $5,000 to $15,000 per year based on a student's potential to contribute meaningfully to the diversity of the law school community and the legal profession.
 In assessing applications for receipt of this award, the Admissions Committee takes into account all factors that a candidate will contribute to diversity including, but not limited to, a history of overcoming socioeconomic hardship; family background with little or no formal higher education; membership in a group that has historically been underrepresented in the legal community, including, but not limited to, groups based on race, nationality, ethnicity, gender, sexual orientation, religion, disability, veteran status, or age; geographic diversity; or service employment in furtherance of the goal of diversity.
 Please note that this grant is renewable each academic year that a student remains in good standing at the School of Law.

 The mission of the ABA Legal Opportunity Scholarship Fund is to encourage racial and ethnic minority students to attend law school and to provide financial assistance to these students.
 The fund will award $5,000 to each recipient and Pace Law School will match the funds.
 Applications are available at www.abanet.org/fje and must be filed by March 1.